-The Notes will be dated August 22, 2023 and will mature, without right of redemption prior to maturity, on August 22, 2022, with interest payable at maturity.
+The Notes will be dated August 21, 2024 and will mature, without right of redemption prior to maturity, on August 21, 2025, with interest payable at maturity.

-The Notes will be issued in fully registered form and when issued will be registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository for the Notes.
-Individual purchases of the Notes may be made in book-entry form only, in denominations of \$5,000 or integral multiples thereof.
-Purchasers will not receive certificates representing their respective interests in the Notes.
-(See "Description of Book-Entry System", herein).
+The Notes will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC") as book-entry notes.
+DTC will act as the securities depository for the Notes.
+Individual purchases of the Notes may be made in denominations of \$5,000 or integral multiples thereof.
+Noteholders will not receive certificates representing their respective interests in the Notes purchased.
+Payment of the principal of and interest on the Notes will be made by the Town to DTC which will in turn remit such payment to its Participants for subsequent distribution to the Beneficial Owners of the Notes in accordance with standing instructions and customary practices.
+Payment to the Beneficial Owners will be the responsibility of the DTC Participant or Indirect Participant and not of DTC or the Town, subject to any statutory and regulatory requirements as may be in effect from time to time.
+(See "DESCRIPTION OF BOOK-ENTRY SYSTEM" herein.)

-The Town will act as Paying Agent for the Notes.
-The Town's contact information is as follows: Peggy Karayianakis, the Town Comptroller, Town of Huntington, Town Hall, 100 Main Street, Huntington, New York 11743, telephone number (631) 351-3000 and email: pkarayianakis@huntingtonny.gov.
+The Town Clerk will act as Paying Agent for the Notes.
+The Town's contact information is as follows: Laura B. Carey, the Town Comptroller, Town of Huntington, Town Hall, 100 Main Street, Huntington, New York 11743, telephone number (631) 351-3000 and email: lcarey@huntingtonny.gov.